Tejas1510/Hacking-Scripts/Python/Contact_Book/README.md

 ## Introduction

-It asks the user to enter the number of contacts he wants in his diary.It will then search the given contact .
+It asks the user to enter the number of contacts he wants in his diary.
+It will then search the given contact.

 ***